Skip to content

 Figure 4-1 Array definition and storage method

-Arrays can be initialized in two ways depending on the needs: either without initial values or with specified initial values.
-When initial values are not specified, most programming languages will set the array elements to \(0\):
+We can choose between two array initialization methods based on our needs: without initial values or with given initial values.
+When no initial values are specified, most programming languages will initialize array elements to \(0\):

 array.py